Dissolution of a NJ LLC

 You should realize that there is little or no case law under any of the New Jersey LLC statutes, so that it is not possible to predict with absolute assurance how a New Jersey court will judge a dissolution provision of an operating agreement.

-Assets are liquidated and distributed, or if the company is to continue, procedures that reflect the changes in the makeup of members are specified.
+Assets are liquidated and distributed, or, if the company is to continue, procedures are specified that reflect changes in the membership.
 Dissolution concludes with the termination of the company’s legal existence and filing of a certificate of dissolution with the NJ Secretary of State.

-A company can continue conducting current business during the dissolution process but is generally prohibited from entering into any new business transactions unless they are specifically authorized in the LLC membership agreement.
-Also, LLC members still maintain the authority to act on behalf of the LLC and other members during the dissolution process per the authority granted in the membership agreement.
+A company can continue conducting its current business during the dissolution process, but is generally prohibited from entering into any new business transactions unless they are specifically authorized in the LLC membership agreement.
+Also, LLC members still retain the authority to act on behalf of the LLC and other members during the dissolution process, as granted under the membership agreement.

 Fredrick P. Niemann Esq.

 To discuss a dissolution of a NJ LLC, contact Fredrick P. Niemann, Esq., an experienced NJ LLC Law Attorney.
-Please call him toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular issue.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+Please call him at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular issue.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey LLC Law Attorney